 Taking as a starting point the idea of "shared incompleteness" as a collective and reciprocal condition – formulated, for instance, by Harney and Moten: “Our indebtedness is all we have, and all we have is what we owe to ‘one another’” – we plan to experiment with poetics and visual assemblies as means of fostering solidarity, refusal, and hope.

 The Sommerakademie Paul Klee SPK is an international residency programme affiliated with the Bern Academy of the Arts HKB.
-It was founded in 2005 and restructured in 2017, as a two-year cycle.
-The last SPK cycles were curated by Tirdad Zolghadr, Dora García, and Andrea Thal.
 The Sommerakademie Paul Klee 2025 will be a one-year cycle, curated by art historian and curator Pauline Hatzigeorgiou.

-Pauline Hatzigeorgiou, her three guests, and the HKB alumna*alumnus will gather in Bern from 4–8 August 2025, in order to design a workshop programme of 3 days.
-This workshop will be taking place as a Y-Toolbox in the week of 10–14 November 2025 at the HKB for students of the Master programme of the Contemporary Art Practices (CAP), and the Bachelor students of Art Education and Fine Arts of the HKB.
+During this first meeting, they will be designing a workshop programme that will be taking place from 10–14 November 2025 at the HKB for students of the Master programme of the Contemporary Art Practices (CAP), and the Bachelor students of Art Education and Fine Arts of the HKB.
+During this week, there will be a second public event where Pauline Hatzigeorgiou will reflect on the group’s work (date and time tba).